atomgalaxy/wg21-replacement-function/replacement-function.md

   `=` _constant-expression_ `;`

-where the _constant-expression_ is an expression that designates a function (such as a reference-to-function or reference-to-member-function).
+where the _constant-expression_ is an expression that designates a function (such as a reference-to-function or reference-to-member-function, or pointer to function or member function).

 We will call this function the **target**.

-The associated function cannot have been declared previously.
+Such a definition has to be the first declaration.

 A call expression that resolves to a function thus declared instead resolves to the target.

 This may render the program ill-formed.

 **Notes:**